trapmoneyrai/js-arithmetic-calc/README.md

 # js-arithmetic-calc

-An ultra-simple arithmetic calculator mad with JavaScript displayed through an html page.
+An ultra-simple arithmetic calculator made with JavaScript displayed through an html page.